Students and Teachers

 Conflict between families and school officials is common.
 Before formally challenging the way in which a student has been treated, it is important to distinguish between actions which may seem unfair, and those which are illegal.
 Public schools and universities – we’ll say more about private institutions below – are governed by a web of rules and requirements as lofty as the Constitution and as local as their own internal policy manuals.
 Knowing which requirements apply, and how, is crucial to shaping a plan of action.

 Constitutional Rights like free expression, the free exercise of religious, due process of law, and equal protection apply to every governmental body, including Boards of Education and public universities.
 How these rights apply to public education has been defined in thousands of court cases decided over the decades.
-As seasoned civil rights lawyers, we understand how to bring that body of law to bear in your case.
+As seasoned civil rights lawyers, we understand how to bring that body of law to bear in particular cases.

 State Laws like the Ohio Revised Code and the Ohio Administrative Code govern almost every aspect of how the public schools are run, from the powers of school boards and superintendents, to the content of curricula, from the promotion and graduation of students to their punishment and expulsion.
-These rules exist beside, and should be read together with federal law, and provide the basic framework for the relationship between students and the public schools.
+These rules exist beside, and should be read together with federal law, providing the basic framework for the relationship between students and the public schools.

 Local Rules and Regulations also matter.
 Boards of Education can and do adopt handbooks, policies and procedures governing the way in which school is conducted.
 Students – who are offer punished for violating those regulations – are also entitled to the benefits and procedural safeguards they provide.